You’ve likely heard that having an occasional glass of wine benefits the drinker’s health.

 Another recent study addressed the population bias in Klatsky’s findings.
 “Western observational studies show moderate alcohol use, compared with never use, positively associated with health.
 Moderate users differ systematically from others, making these observations vulnerable to confounding.”
 The Hong Kong based study found that moderate drinkers tend to be the more affluent and well off, so sampling moderate drinkers is going to favor the cardiovascularly healthy even before alcohol consumption is taken into consideration.
 Rather than focusing on the effect of alcohol, this study analyzed the health attributes of its moderate consumers.

 Fundamentally, alcohol is a toxin.
 Alcohol is not good for you

 Having written all this, I often feel like returning to my days of health class in high school.
 Alcohol is, fundamentally, a toxin.
 The effect produced by alcohol is a result of the human bodies inability to process the chemicals in drink.
 If any common sense threshold should be used, it is the threshold of abstinence.
 Poisoning your body is never the best thing you can do.

 I’ve heard recently, for example, that psychotropic mushrooms are the new health craze.
 People have reported and research is being conducted to prove the worthiness of psychedelics for sufferers from different traumas, including drug abuse.

-While the science of alcohol’s effect on the body continues to work its way through the myths that have dominated western opinion, it is safer to say, whether you suffer from alcohol abuse or not, that if you want to be healthy, total abstinence is best.
+The science of alcohol’s effect on the body continues to work its way through the myths that have dominated western opinion.
+But it is safe to say, whether you suffer from alcohol abuse or not, alcohol is not good for you.
+If you want to be healthy, total abstinence is best.